SSTA

 xii)

-A team Captain is to advise the opposing
+team Captain is to advise the opposing Captain at the time an interchange of

-Captain at the time an interchange of player/s is about to occur.
+player/s is about to occur.

 xiii)

-Should a match be cancelled due to the heat
+a match be cancelled due to the heat rule (Rule 11(i) ) the Captains complete a

-37°or higher and the Captains complete a score card for recording purposes, an
+score card for recording purposes, an interchange player can be included

-interchange player shall not be included on the score sheet.
+on the score sheet.

 xiv)

-If a match has already commenced when the heat
+a match has already commenced when the heat rule or rain causes play to be

-be recorded as having played that match.
+abandoned, any nominated interchange player will be recorded as having played

 xv)

-As SSTA pennants involve five (5) ‘rounds’ of
+SSTA pennants involve eight (8) ‘rubbers’ of

 xvi)

-10. Tossing for service
+10. Tossing for

 The first service for each set shall be tossed for.

-11. Inclement weather
+11. Inclement

-Rain
+i) Rain

-Where rain or inclement weather, including heat, interrupts play or
+Where rain or inclement weather, including heat,

-prevents play in excess of one hour between 1.30p.m. and
+interrupts play or prevents play in excess of one hour between 1.30pm and 5.00pm (see sub section ii of this section)

-sub section ii of this section) on any match date, the following
+on any match date, the following procedure is adopted:

-a) All completed sets, as recorded on the score-sheet,
+a) All completed sets, as recorded on the score-sheet, are counted.

 b) The remaining uncompleted sets are shared.

-played provide a winning result, 2 win points are awarded to the winning team.
+c) If the sets played provide a winning result, 8 win points are awarded to

-d) If the sets
+d) If the sets played do not provide a winning result,

-played do not provide a winning result, the win points are shared.
+the win points are shared.

-After any attempt to play after a delay caused by rain, at any stage during
+After any attempt to play after a delay caused by

-the match with the agreement of both Captains, play may be abandoned.
+rain, at any stage during the match with the agreement of both Captains, play

 The Captain of the Home Team shall decide whether the